Why Study Music?

 Focus Your Study

 North Park’s bachelor of arts in music offers four concentrations to focus your study and prepare you for your desired career.
-Approach music broadly in the general studies concentration or focus your endeavors in arts administration, composition or instrumental jazz studies.
+Approach music broadly in the general studies concentration or focus your endeavors in composition or instrumental jazz studies.
 But don’t forget: all of these degrees offer multiple performance opportunities, and other experiences that will strengthen your musical gifts.

 Certificate in Music for Social Change and Human Values